-- The district's program of interscholastic athletics shall include all activities relating to competitive sport contests, games, or events involving individual students or teams of students from high schools in this District with those from a high school in another district.
-Middle school/K-8 center athletic teams may not play out-of-county or against out-of-county teams within the county.
-All students shall be permitted to select their own school team sports activities without duress or interference by any employee. - All high schools may become members of and be governed by the Florida High School Athletic Association (FHSAA) rules and regulations.
+- All activities relating to competitive sport contests, games, or events involving individual students or teams of students from high schools in this District with those from a high school in another district. - All high schools shall be members of and governed by the Florida High School Athletic Association (FHSAA) rules and regulations and shall comply with the eligibility requirements established by the FHSAA.

-5120 - STUDENT SCHOOL ASSIGNMENT AND ATTENDANCE BOUNDARY COMMITTEE
+• 5120 - STUDENT SCHOOL ASSIGNMENT AND ATTENDANCE BOUNDARY COMMITTEE